silverbullet1/samudra/README.md

 also the system is capable to perform the path detection, obstacle avoidance and target identification activities.
 The vehicle will also be equipped with acoustic system which can accurately identify and enhance the acoustic signal received underwater and process it.
-For the navigation, it will be equipped with Sparton AHRS-8(if sponsored to the team).
+For the navigation, it will be equipped with Sparton AHRS-8.
 The whole system has been divided into mechanical, electronics, programming and computer vision.
 The other sensors onboard include current sensor, voltage sensor and pressure sensor etc.